Marine Archaeology: courses and eligibility

 This particular field includes researching human interaction with the sea, rivers, and lakes by exploring associated physical ruins.
 Such physical remains may consist of other objects such as ships, port-related buildings, flooded areas, facilities on the shore, etc.

 This division has within it a discipline called marine archaeology concerning the research and use of shipbuilding.
 Marine archaeology practitioners are called the marine archaeologist.

 The faculty gets involved on Spanish mission sites, plantations, and shipwrecks in long-term archaeological projects.
 In the early 1970s, College introduced formal courses throughout underwater archaeology.

-The faculty is involved on Spanish mission sites, plantations and shipwrecks in long-term archaeological projects.
-In the early 1970s, formal courses were introduced throughout underwater archaeology.
 There is a basic scuba certification.
-Education in underwater techniques is offered in accordance with the Academic Diving Program at the university during the spring semester.
-Each summer, the underwater field school is offered and typically focuses on both ancient submerged sites as well as historic shipwreck excavations.
+The Academic Diving Program offers education in underwater techniques at the university during the spring semester.
+Each summer, the underwater field school is provided and typically focuses on both ancient submerged sites and historic shipwreck excavations.
 Active field activities may be available throughout the year.

 The program offers a degree in maritime history and nautical archaeology.
 The Maritime Program provides a thorough education for those interested in a professional career in maritime history and nautical archaeology, integrating classroom lectures and workshops with hands-on field projects and internships.